SkyNeTXaoc/rsschool-cv/cv.md

 ## Briefly About Myself:

-I am creative in my work, fully involed in process, responsible and stress - resistant.
+I am creative in my work, fully involved in process, responsible and stress - resistant.
 I take on new projects with interest, I try to bring the matter to the end.
-I am effective to do work by my own but also feel comfontable working in team, I easily solve comflicts but prefer to avoid and compromise.
+I am effective to do work by my own but also feel comfortable working in team, I easily solve conflicts but prefer to avoid and compromise.
 At school I was engaged in programming in QBasic, the topic of programming has been interesting to me since childhood.
 At the moment I am studying at Frontend developer at RSSchool.

 ***
 ## Skills